• Skip to main content

 Jump to Recipe Jump to Video Print Recipe

-These lightened up enchiladas with quinoa, chicken and peach salsa are absolute perfection!
-It's an Asian inspired enchilada recipe using chicken, quinoa and topped with peach salsa.
-Perfect for any Weekday Supper!
+These lightened up enchiladas with quinoa, chicken and peach salsa are an Asian inspired recipe that is perfect for lunch or dinner!

 I can just see you all doing a double take right now.
 How can these possibly be enchiladas without sauce or cheese?

-Well they are Asian inspired enchiladas and they are so dang good you really won't care that there is not sauce or cheese on these bad boys.
+Well they are Asian inspired enchiladas.
+They are so dang good you really won't care that there is not sauce or cheese on these bad boys.
 You'll be too busy shoving as many as possible into your pie hole before everyone around you discovers how good they are.

 I cannot take credit for the idea of these beauties.
 They were inspired by an episode of The Chew.